-IPS specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual members and their employment goals with shared decision-making.
+IPS specialists actively participate in weekly mental health treatment team meetings (not replaced by administrative meetings) that discuss individual members and their employment goals with shared decision-making; and

+The IPS specialists and LRS counselors have frequent contact for the purpose of discussing shared members and identifying potential referrals.
+IPS specialists actively participate in monthly LRS meetings if there is a shared member.

 Members are not asked to complete vocational evaluations (e.g., paper and pencil vocational tests, interest tests, and work samples), situational assessments (such as short-term work experiences), prevocational groups, volunteer jobs, short-term sheltered work experiences, or other types of assessment in order to receive assistance obtaining a competitive job;

-Initial vocational assessment occurs over 2-3 sessions and is updated with information from work experiences in competitive jobs and aims at problem solving using environmental assessments and consideration of reasonable accommodations, such as but not limited to American Disability Act (ADA) requirements to encourage an atmosphere of productivity considering the member’s diagnosis;
+Initial vocational assessment (referred to as the “career profile”) occurs over 2-3 sessions and is updated with information from work experiences in competitive jobs and aims at problem solving using environmental assessments and consideration of reasonable accommodations, such as but not limited to American Disability Act (ADA) requirements to encourage an atmosphere of productivity considering the member’s diagnosis;

-A vocational profile form that includes information about preferences, experiences, skills, current adjustment, strengths, personal contacts, etc., is updated with each new job experience.
-Sources of information include the member, treatment team, clinical records, and with the member’s permission, from family members and previous employers.
-The vocational assessment (referred to as the “career profile”) leads to individualized employment and education planning.
+A vocational assessment/career profile form that includes information about preferences, experiences, skills, current adjustment, strengths, personal contacts, etc., is updated with each new job experience.
+Sources of information include the member, treatment team, clinical records, and, with the member’s permission, from family members and previous employers.
+The vocational assessment/career profile leads to individualized employment and education planning.
 The career profile is updated with each new employment and education experience.
 The purpose is not to determine employability, but to learn what the member enjoys, skills and experiences, and what will help the member achieve goals.
-Initial employment assessment occurs within 30 days after program entry;
+Initial vocational assessment occurs within 30 days after program entry;

-An individualized job search plan is developed and updated with information from the vocational assessment/profile form and new job/educational experiences;
+An individualized job search plan is developed and updated with information from the vocational assessment/career profile form and new job/educational experiences;

 IPS specialists systematically visit employers, who are selected based on the job seeker’s preferences, to learn about their business needs and hiring preferences.
 Each IPS specialist makes at least 6 face-to-face employer contacts per week on behalf of members looking for work.
 An employer contact is counted even when an employment specialist meets the same employer more than one time in a week, and when the member is present or not present.
 Member-specific and generic contacts are included.
 IPS specialists use a weekly tracking form to document employer contacts;